-You’ ve probably heard the basic story before.
+You’ ve probably heard the soul-sick story before.
 A no-nonsense hero distanced from society and searching for a job finds, instead, the diabolical underside of a grim society rendered like nightmare.
 Here, he’s played by Joseph Cotton and his name is Holly Martins, a pulp writer who’s been offered a job by his childhood friend Harry Lime (Orson Welles) in war-torn Vienna.
 When he gets there he finds that Lime is dead and he takes more interest in Lime’s girlfriend, Anna Schmidt (Alida Valli), who may or may not know more about Lime’s supposed death than she is letting on.
 Martins, almost on cue, begins to question anything and everything, only to wonder whether his questioning was best for anyone.

 The Third Man is a noir film.
 Furthermore, it is unabashedly a noir film.
 It does not attempt to subvert noir, or challenge it, or reinvent it.
 It simply desires to bring it to its highest artistry, taking the types inherent to noir, the loner anti-hero, the femme fatale, the diabolical villain, and rendering them with ingenuity and a near-mythic stature.
 The story is filled with twists and turns, as many noirs are, but it brings to the forefront not only a twisty, maze-like physical environment in Vienna but the twists and contortions in the hearts of its characters.
 Implicit in many noirs was the perpetual tragedy of both loneliness in a distance from society and social interaction and the heartbreak that, even in interaction, we are all perpetually lonely.
 And this was perhaps never more true than in the wounded, brittle Vienna of The Third Man.